swapnilk30/java-developer-notes/02_CollectionFramework.md

 - HashMap, LinkedHashMap, TreeMap, HashTable

+## ArrayList
+- **Underlying Data Structure:**Internally backed by an array that dynamically resizes itself when needed.
+Elements are stored in contiguous memory locations.
+## LinkedList
+- **Underlying Data Structure:**Implemented as a **doubly linked list**.
+Each element is stored in a node that contains a reference to the previous and next elements.

 ## What is the difference between ArrayList and Vector?
 ## What is the difference between ArrayList and LinkedList?